 Beautiful Edible Houseplants to Grow for Food and Decor

-This guide to edible houseplants will help inspire your indoor space whether you want to grow food indoors or spice up your houseplant collection.
-Includes plants that you only have seen growing outdoors and some that you didn’t even know you could eat!
+This guide to edible houseplants will help inspire your indoor space, whether you want to grow food indoors or spice up your houseplant collection.
+Includes plants that you have only seen growing outdoors and some that you didn’t even know you could eat!

 No matter how large or small our outdoor gardening spaces are, the popularity of houseplants is on the rise.
-Bringing them into our homes creates an indoor green oasis and they’re fun to collect too.
+Bringing them into our homes creates an indoor green oasis, and they’re fun to collect,t too.
 Aside from being a great hobby, houseplants look incredible with interior design, could improve indoor air quality, and some of them will even produce food.
 This guide to edible houseplants will give you ideas on plants to grow for both decor and the table!

 Guide to Edible Houseplants

 The list of plants below will give you inspiration for incredible edible houseplants.
 I thought I should mention that not all plants will grow well indoors, though.
 You can bring some of them in over the winter to protect them from the cold, but they might not thrive.
 Plants like cape gooseberry and garden herbs really need to be outdoors to be happy.
-I bring both of them indoors for the winter but as soon as the greenhouse warms up enough, out they go.
+I bring both of them indoors for the winter, but as soon as the greenhouse warms up enough, out they go.

 Pineapples as Edible Houseplants